bdfabrications/Linux_Setup/backup_system/README.md

-# Backup System
+#Backup System

-A collection of two scripts for managing file backups on Linux.
+A collection of robust scripts for managing file backups on linux, designed with safety and usability in mind.

-1.  **`backup_dir`**: Creates full, timestamped, compressed (`.tar.gz`) archives of a directory.
-Ideal for point-in-time snapshots and archival.
+- `backup.dir`: Create `full`, `timestamped`, `compressed` (`tar.gz`) archives of a directory.
+Ideal for `point in time` snapshots and archival.
-2.  **`sync_backup`**: Uses `rsync` to maintain an exact mirror of a directory.
-Ideal for fast, incremental updates and quick recovery.
+- `sync.dir`: Create `fast`, `incremental` backups of a directory.
+Ideal for `frequently updated` mirrors.

 ---

-## `backup_dir` Command
+## backup.dir Command

-### Overview
+### Summary

-This is a simple but powerful command designed to create a timestamped, compressed (`.tar.gz`) backup of any directory you specify.
+This command creates a `timestamped`, `compressed` (`tar.gz`) backup of any directory you specify.
+It's perfect for creating a complete snapshot of a project or configuration directory at a specific moment.

-Its key feature is the ability to automatically detect and exclude the backup destination folder if it happens to be inside the source directory.
-This makes it safe to perform large backups, such as of an entire user's home directory, without creating a dangerous recursive backup loop.

-By default, all backups are stored in `~/backups/`, but this can be changed via a configuration file (see Setup).
+### Key Feature: Recursion & Backup Prevention

+This script includes a critical safety feature: it automatically detects if the backup destination directory is located _inside_ the source directory you are trying to back up.
+If it is, the script will refuse to run, preventing a dangerous recursive loop that would otherwise fill your hard drive.
+This makes it safe to run commands like `backup.dir .`.

 ### Setup (Optional)

-To change the default backup destination, create a configuration file:

-mkdir -p ~/.config/backup_system
-cp config.example ~/.config/backup_system/config
+By default, all backups are stored in `~/backups`.
+To change this destination:

+1. Create a configuration directory within:
+    `~/.config/backup_system`

+2. Copy the configuration template:
+    `back`
+    from this repo to `~/.config/backup_system/config`

-Then edit ~/.config/backup_system/config to set your desired path.
+3. Edit `~/.config/backup_system/config` to set your preferred `BACKUP_DEST_DIR` path.

-Usage
+### Usage

-To use the command, simply call it with the path to the directory you want to back up.
+Simply provide the path to the directory you want to back up.

 # Back up a specific configuration folder

-backup_dir ~/.config/nvim
+`backup.dir ~/.config/htop`

-# Back up your entire home directory
+# Back up your entire home directory safely

-backup*dir ~
+`backup.dir ~`

-This will create a file like your_directory_backup*...tar.gz inside the destination folder.
+> This will create a file like `your_directory.backup.[DATE].tar.gz` inside your configured destination folder.

-How to Restore From a Backup
+## How to Restore from a Backup

-Use the tar command to extract your files.
+Use the `tar` command to extract your files.
+For a standard restore:

+### Generated Bash

 # Navigate to where you want the files placed and run:

-tar xzf /path/to/your/backup_file.tar.gz
+`tar -xvf /path/to/your/backup_file.tar.gz`

-# For a full system restore, use sudo and the -p flag to preserve permissions
+For a full system restore where permissions are critical use `-x` and the `-p` (preserve-permissions) flag:

-sudo tar xpzf /path/to/your/backup_file.tar.gz
+### Generated Bash

+`sudo tar -xpf /path/to/full/backup_file.tar.gz`

 ---

-sync_backup Command
+## sync.dir Command

-Overview
+### Summary

-This command uses rsync to perform fast, incremental backups.
-Instead of creating a new archive every time, it synchronizes a destination directory to perfectly mirror a source directory.
-It is extremely efficient because it only copies files that are new or have been changed.
+This command uses `rsync` to perform fast, incremental backups.
+Instead of creating a new archive every time, it efficiently synchronizes a destination directory to be an exact mirror of a source directory.
+It's extremely fast after the initial run because it only copies files that are new or have been changed.

+### Warning: Destructive Operation

+This command uses `rsync` with the `--delete` option.
+This means any file that exists in the destination but not in the source will be **permanently deleted** from the destination to maintain a perfect mirror.

+To prevent accidental data loss, the script now includes a **safety prompt** and will require you to confirm with a `y` before it makes any changes.

-Usage
+### Usage

 Specify the source directory and the destination directory.

+### Generated Bash

-# Example: Keep a mirror of Documents on an external drive
+# Sync your Documents folder to an external drive

-sync_backup ~/Documents /mnt/external_drive/backups/documents
+`sync.dir ~/Documents /mnt/external_drive/backups/documents`

-How It Works
+### How it Works

-This script uses rsync with the following key options:
+This script uses `rsync` with the following key options for a safe and informative experience:

-    -a (archive): Preserves all permissions, ownership, and metadata.
+1.  `-a` (archive): Preserves permissions, ownership, and other metadata.
+2.  `-v` (verbose): Shows which files are being transferred.
+3.  `-h` (human-readable): Displays file sizes in KB, MB, GB, etc.
+4.  `--progress`: Shows the progress of larger file transfers.

-    --delete: IMPORTANT.
-This deletes files from the backup destination if they have been deleted from the source.
-This keeps the backup a perfect mirror, but use it with care.
+5.  `--delete`: Deletes files from the destination if they've been removed from the source.